Lestidae

 known commonly as the spreadwings or spread-winged damselflies.

+Fossil lestids are known from the Late Eocene onwards.

 Characteristics

 While most damselflies rest with their wings folded together, most members of the family Lestidae hold them at an angle away from their bodies.
 The pterostigma (a single dark spot in the meshwork of the leading edge near the tip of each wing) is noticeably elongated.
 The quadrilateral (a part of the wing venation, close to the body) has an acute angle at the end.
 The body has a greenish, metallic shine.
 The superior anal appendages, commonly called claspers (body parts of male insect for clasping the female during copulation) of male spreadwings are long and strongly curved.

 Breeding takes place in slow-moving or still water in stream backwaters, swamps, marshes and temporary pools.
 The nymphs have a long abdomen and a distinctive prementum (part of the lower lip).
 There is one generation per year in North American species.